One new Covid case in managed isolation; household of NZ traveller isolating after positive test

 There is no evidence the person who tested positive for Covid-19 in South Korea after travelling from New Zealand was infected here, Health Minister Chris Hipkins says.

-But amid an "abundance of caution", officials were contact-tracing two rows in front of and behind the person, who left New Zealand from Christchurch Airport earlier this month.
+But amid an "abundance of caution", officials were contact-tracing two rows in front of and behind the person, who left New Zealand from Christchurch Airport on July 21.

 Hipkins has given the daily Covid-19 update with director general of health Ashley Bloomfield.